 Not all crude oil is the same

 The physical characteristics of crude oil determine how refineries process it.
 In simple terms, crude oils are classified by density (API gravity) and sulfur content.
-Less dense (lighter) crude oils (with higher API gravity) generally have a larger share of light hydrocarbons.
+Less dense (lighter) crude oils (with higher API gravity) generally have more light hydrocarbons.
 Refineries can produce high-value products such as gasoline, diesel fuel, and jet fuel from light crude oil with simple distillation.
 When refineries use simple distillation on denser (heavier) crude oils (with lower API gravity), they produce low-value products.
 Heavy crude oils require additional, more expensive processing to produce high-value products.
 Some crude oils also have a high sulfur content, which is an undesirable characteristic in both processing and product quality.

 Refineries use more than just crude oil